thomasthaddeus/cityuseattle.github.io/docs/hoporhos/guide.md

 # Follow the document and do your work

-You'll see some word document inside the repository.
-Follow the instruction and complete your work.
+You'll see some word document(s) or pdf file(s) inside the repository.
+Follow the instructions and complete your work.

 # Submit your work

-After you completing your work, follow [Submit your work](../submit/) to submit your work to GitHub.
+After completing your work, follow [Submit your work](../submit/) to submit your work to GitHub.